How to Dress a Candle for Ritual to Enhance Your Candle Magick Spells

 Sprinkle calming herbs like lavender

-Lightly roll the candle in herbs
+Lightly roll the candle in crushed herbs

-Add rose petals or dried flowers at the base
+Add rose petals or dried flowers at the base instead of directly on the candle

 Step Five: Light the Flame and Working with Your Intention